SethGHall/PythonHoneyPot/README.md

 # PythonHoneyPot
-A Simple Python *honey pot* web server which intercepts *GET* requests and displays a text stream of messages using *chunked transfer encoding*.
+A Simple Python *honey pot* web server which intercepts *GET* requests and responds with a text stream of messages using *chunked transfer encoding*.
 The idea behind the honey pot is to lure any malicious bots which could be scraping the site for vulnerabilities.
-Once the request is estalished - the stream starts sending infinite UTF-8 encoded text as *chunks* with a delay `SECONDS_PER_MESSAGE` between each chunk - effectively wasting the resources of the connected bot.
+Once the request is estalished - the response starts with an appropriate header and in the body sends infinite UTF-8 encoded text as *chunks* with a delay `SECONDS_PER_MESSAGE` between each chunk - effectively wasting the resources of the connected bot.

-Each text chunk is encoded as follows in the request:
+Each text chunk is encoded as follows in the response:
 >{*length in bytes of data in hex*}\r\n{*data*}\r\n

 This repeats infinitely but could be modified to teminate the connection by sending a 0: